-Radon gas concentrations vary from one region to the other, with some states like North Dakota and Iowa having the highest percentages in the U.S. It’s the leading cause of lung cancer among non-smokers and is responsible for around 21,000 lung cancer deaths each year.
+Radon gas concentrations vary from one region to another, with some states like North Dakota and Iowa having the highest percentages in the U.S. It’s the leading cause of lung cancer among non-smokers and is responsible for around 21,000 lung cancer deaths each year.
 Radon is dangerous when trapped within a home for an extended period.

-A radon inspection will let you know if the gas levels in the home are above 4pCi/L so that you can take corrective measures to reduce it.
+A radon inspection will let you know if the gas levels in the home are above 4pCi/L so that you can take corrective measures to reduce them.
 Many companies specialize in radon mitigation and charge around $1,000 to $1,500 in most states.

 4. Check for Pests and Insects